-Like Mint, Personal Capital is free.
-However, the budgeting tools on Personal Capital aren’t quite as comprehensive as they are on YNAB.
+Like Mint, Empower is free.
+However, the budgeting tools on Empower aren’t quite as comprehensive as they are on YNAB.

-Conversely, Personal Capital gives you the ability to link your investment accounts and track your net worth automatically.
+Conversely, Empower gives you the ability to link your investment accounts and track your net worth automatically.

 It also has its own investment firm if you’re interested in investing with them.
-Personal Capital’s security is better as well and offers 256-bit encryption.
+Empower’s security is better as well and offers 256-bit encryption.